L3MON4D3/LuaSnip/README.md

 Check out [the doc](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#loaders) for a general explanation of the loaders and their benefits.
 The following list serves only as a short overview.

-- **VS Code-like**: To use existing VS Code style snippets from a plugin (eg. [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets)) simply install the plugin and then add
+- **VS Code-like**: To use existing VS Code style snippets from a plugin (e.g. [rafamadriz/friendly-snippets](https://github.com/rafamadriz/friendly-snippets)) simply install the plugin and then add
     ```lua
     require("luasnip.loaders.from_vscode").lazy_load()
     ```
-	somewhere in your nvim-config.
+	somewhere in your Neovim config.
 LuaSnip will then load the snippets contained in the plugin on startup.
-  You can also easily **load your own custom vscode style snippets** by passing the path to the custom snippet-directory to the load function:
+  You can also easily **load your own custom VSCode style snippets** by passing the path to the custom snippet-directory to the load function:
     ```lua
     -- load snippets from path/of/your/nvim/config/my-cool-snippets
     require("luasnip.loaders.from_vscode").lazy_load({ paths = { "./my-cool-snippets" } })